 Usually measured in gsm (grams per square metre), the higher the gsm the thicker and heavier the stock.

 As a rough guide, a normal sheet of printer paper can be about 80gsm, whereas a business card is about 300/350gsm.

 Mostly self-explanatory!
 Silk is somewhere in the middle.
 Therefore it has a slight sheen.

 Don’t discount the value of printed materials for your marketing.
 A well-designed brochure or magazine is more likely to have a longer lifespan than an email.

 It may take up residence on a coffee table or on someone’s desk, but when designed and executed well, it can provide a constant reminder of you and your services.

-Print should be a key component of your wider marketing strategy.
-Be it direct mail, targeted account marketing or a give away at a trade show, ensure your branding is consistent and your message clear.
+The print should be a key component of your wider marketing strategy.
+Be it direct mail, targeted account marketing or a giveaway at a trade show, ensure your branding is consistent and your message clear.
 Speak to our design team to see how we can help with your corporate brochure design.